Introduction

 The Compass may be useful to many people, but it’s primarily designed for leaders in the project ecosystem.
 These two key terms are defined as follows in OMIMO.

-The project ecosystem
+Definition of the project ecosystem

 Depending on the organization, other types of management outside the project ecosystem, such as operations management, can also have significant impacts on the results of projects.